Lung cancer is one disease, but it comes in different forms.

 Your age might also affect your life expectancy, according to

-Overall, people with early-stage non-small cell lung cancer are 61 percent as likely as those without cancer to still be alive 5 years later, according to the American Cancer Society.
-Once the cancer has spread to other organs, five-year survival drops to 6 percent.
+Overall, people with early-stage non-small cell lung cancer are 61 percent as likely as those without cancer to still be alive 5 years later, according to the

 Survival rates for ALK-positive lung cancer are slightly better than those for non-small cell lung cancer overall.
 The aforementioned 2018 study found that people with late-stage ALK-positive disease live for an average of nearly 7 years.